Variable FlexOlmo

 58% of the top-2048 most important neurons are different between the two analyses.
 The early layers mostly agree on what’s important, but from layer 6 onward the rankings diverge.

+To be explicit: the teacher is the full-sized Flex-math-2x7B-1T; the student is the pruned model.
 These models were retrained using distillation with the top 128 logprobs generated by Flex-math-2x7B-1T using the GSM8k, Metamath-owmfilter, and TuluMath subsets of the DOLMino mix dataset (the same dataset that FlexOlmo was trained with), about 620K total documents.
 Logprobs dataset here.

 Using LM eval harness (which handles base models well), we got pretty close to the paper’s baseline numbers.
 Math2 is the macro average of GSM8K and MATH3.